c2python-coding/Jtool/README.md

 @register_command("moo")  # required to register command
 def make_KEYS_op(params): # function name not imporant
     '''description, as displayed when jtool -h is invoked'''
-    #params will be a string that is between (), non including the ()
+    #params is optional and will be a string that is between () in the command spec
     parse_parameters(params)
     #the processing code here must define a callable (lambda or function)
-    #that takes a valid json element
+    #that takes a valid input  and returns something
-    #and returns something
     return lambda data: {"mooable":data}

 ```